 For the orange curd:

-- First make the curd.
+- Set-up the hot-water bath.
 Set a saucepan filled with 5 cm (2 in) of water over low heat and let it simmer.
 In a heatproof bowl combine the eggs and egg yolks, sugar, zest, orange juice, and orange blossom.
 Put the heatproof bowl on top of the saucepan and make sure that the bottom of the bowl does not touch the water

 For the chocolate truffles:

-- Line an 18*13cm pan (7*5 inch) with 2 overlapping strips of cling film that are wide and long enough to cover the bottom and sides of the pan with 10cm of overhang on each side.
+- Prepare the pan.
+Line an 18*13cm pan (7*5 inch) with 2 overlapping strips of cling film that are wide and long enough to cover the bottom and sides of the pan with 10cm of overhang on each side.
 Put 150g of the chopped chocolate in a large bowl.

-- Pour it over the chopped chocolate, then stir until everything is melted.
+- Make the ganache.
+In a small saucepan combine the cream, water and sugar and bring to a boil.
+Pour it over the chopped chocolate, then stir until everything is melted.
 Add the butter and stir again.

-- Take the truffles out of the pan and cut them in small rectangles.
+- Cut the truffles.
+Take the truffles out of the pan and cut them into small rectangles.
 Don’t worry too much about cutting them in identical shapes because they will all end up looking a little different after having been covered in melted chocolate.
 The curd will ooze out a bit and if the three layers don’t stick together, don’t worry about it.

-- One by one drop the chocolate and orange truffles in the chocolate bowl and move them around to fully coat them.
-Then drop them off on the powdered chocolate plate and cover them.
+- Cover them in melted chocolate and then cocoa powder.
+Melt 200g of chocolate in a bowl on top of a simmering pan of water and pour it into a narrow bowl.
+Put the cocoa powder on a plate.
+One by one drop the chocolate and orange truffles in the chocolate bowl and move them around to fully coat them.
+Then drop them off onto the cocoa powder plate and cover them.
 It will be messy and your hands will soon be covered in chocolate so wear an apron.

 - Serving Size: 1